isopink/isopink.github.io/_posts/2025-04-13-Linear Model ll.md

 ![solution](/assets/images/lm_1.svg)

-When we encounter 'non' seperable data set, transforming input vectors $x$'s to $z$ in $z$-space, called feature transform is a classical way to deal with it.
-However, there is a price we have to pay.
-Transforming data to make it linearly separable usually increases the dimensionality, which raises the VC dimension and makes generalization harder.
-Sometimes, feature transform may not be a good idea.
-Let me introduce two examples.
+When data isn’t linearly separable, we often apply a feature transform to map $x$ to $z$-space.
+But this increases dimensionality, raising the VC dimension and making generalization harder.
+So, it’s not always a good idea.
+Let’s look at two examples.

 ![solution](/assets/images/lm_2.svg)